morhilai/ravendb-jvm-tutorials/README.md

 ```
 ## Session and Unit of Work pattern
 For any operation we want to perform on RavenDB, we start by obtaining a new _Session_ object from the Document Store.
 The Session contains everything we need to perform any operation necessary.
 Much like the Hibernate implementation of JPA, the RavenDB Session also implements the Unit of Work pattern.
 This has several implications in the context of a single session:
-* The Session batches requests to save expensive remote calls.
+* The Session batches requests to reduce the number of expensive remote calls.
 * A single document (identified by its ID) always resolves to the same instance.
 * The Session tracks changes for all the entities that it has either loaded or stored.